Assisted Living

 More info

-Older adults who prefer to live in their own homes for as long as possible often gravitate toward in-home care for companionship or personal care, such as assistance with daily activities.
-Most families pay for home care services out of pocket, but there are several other ways to cover these expenses.
-Some seniors may qualify for public assistance programs like Medicaid, while veterans may qualify for VA benefits to help cover in-home care costs.
+Most families pay for home care services using personal funds from savings and retirement benefits, but there are other ways to cover these expenses.
+Medicare will pay for home health care for a short period of time following an illness, and some seniors may qualify for public assistance programs such as Medicaid and home and community based services programs.
+Veterans and their surviving spouses may qualify for VA benefit programs to help cover in-home care costs.
 By exploring different ways to pay for home care, you can support your senior loved one’s wishes to age at home safely and gracefully.

 Can you afford home care?